-Q Question Response 3 On the subject of whether intermittent generation should be exposed to a Peak Security element of the tariff, do you have any views in We believe that intermittent generation should be exposed to a Peak Security element of the tariff where it is cost reflective to do so. addition to those discussed by the Workgroup?
-In this context the Workgroup should investigate the definition of peak security.
+Q Question Response 3 On the subject of whether We believe that intermittent generation should be intermittent generation should be exposed to a Peak Security element of the tariff where exposed to a Peak Security element it is cost reflective to do so. of the tariff, do you have any views in addition to those discussed by the In this context the Workgroup should investigate the Workgroup? definition of peak security.
 The key question is whether it means one single half hour when the yearly demand is at its absolute peak, or a time period of the year when the daily peak demand is expected to be within say 95% of the out-turn absolute peak demand.
 This is important, since at the absolute peak demand level, generation availability is usually high enabling the System Operator to optimise the flows on the network and accommodate high levels of intermittent output, and in particular in importing areas.
 If "peak" means a period from say November to February, then it is clear that intermittent will be generating at peak and will contribute to peak security.
 In addition if the penetration of intermittent types of very high, and at diverse locations on and off shore of the UK, then it can be expected to be generating significant volumes at all times.
 It is appropriate for intermittent generation to be exposed to a Peak Security tariff where such generation is capable of contribution to generation output at the peak.
 In this context it is important that conventional thermal intermittent generation such as OCGTs and hydro schemes are considered alongside the peak contribution from renewable technologies such as wind.
 Stochastic approaches should be considered by the workgroup to capture the probability of intermittent renewable technologies contributing to meeting peak demand.